 Listing 18-18: Using an underscore within patterns that match Some variants when we don’t need to use the value inside the Some

 This code will print Can't overwrite an existing customized value and then setting is Some(5).
-In the first match arm, we don’t need to match on or use the values inside either Some variant, but we do need to test for the case when both setting_value and new_setting_value are the Some variant.
-In that case, we print out why we’re not changing setting_value, and it doesn’t get changed.
+In the first match arm, we don’t need to match on or use the values inside either Some variant, but we do need to test for the case when setting_value and new_setting_value are the Some variant.
+In that case, we print why we’re not changing setting_value, and it doesn’t get changed.

-In all other cases (if either setting_value or new_setting_value are None), expressed by the _ pattern in the second arm, we do want to allow new_setting_value to become setting_value.
+In all other cases (if either setting_value or new_setting_value are None) expressed by the _ pattern in the second arm, we want to allow new_setting_value to become setting_value.

-We can also use underscores in multiple places within one pattern to ignore particular values, as shown in Listing 18-19 where we’re ignoring the second and fourth values in a tuple of five items:
+We can also use underscores in multiple places within one pattern to ignore particular values.
+Listing 18-19 shows an example of ignoring the second and fourth values in a tuple of five items:

 let numbers = (2, 4, 8, 16, 32);